Kimagure Orange Road: Reception

 Kimagure Orange Road was an instant success.
 The manga sold over 20 million tankōbon volumes in Japan.
-The Kimagure Orange Road anime series was broadcast in Japan and around the world, in countries such as Australia, France, Italy, Singapore, Spain and Turkey.

 Critical response

 Reviewing Digital Manga Guild's first English release for Otaku USA, Che Gilson described Kimagure Orange Road as an enjoyable and classic manga.
 He wrote that "Even though it looks its age, the artwork is clean and easy to read, the characters are engaging and well drawn, and the simplicity has a charm all its own."
 However, he stated that the translation suffers from a lack of editorial oversight, with missing and misplaced words, sentences not fitting into their word bubbles, and awkward phrases.

 Also of Otaku USA but looking back on the anime, Erin Finnegan wrote that the psychic powers are not important in the series, serving simply as an excuse for "zany plotlines" and gags, with the I Want to Return to That Day movie dropping them completely.
 She noted that the TV series does not have a resolution at the end and that viewers wanting closure have to watch I Want to Return to That Day, which she called "very touching, and very true to life."
 Anime News Network gave positive reviews for both the TV series and the I Want to Return to That Day movie.
 THEM Anime Reviews gave the TV series a rating of 5 out of 5.

 The 1996 film New Kimagure Orange Road: Summer's Beginning received largely negative reception.
 Critics and fans described the film as a convoluted mess that lacked the emotional depth of the first movie, with many feeling it was an unnecessary addition to a story that had already reached a satisfying conclusion.